Student CV Examples

 - A professional look: Rather than getting too trendy, this student has chosen a more classic CV template that creates a professional first impression.

 - Getting specific: This candidate quantifies his achievements by providing clear stats to show the impact of his work.
-For example, he didn’t just increase media enquiries to a homeless charity: he increased them by 15%.
+For example, he didn’t just increase media enquiries to a homeless charity but increased them 'by 15%'.

 Frequently Asked Questions About Student CVs